FREE SHIPPING ON ALL U.S. ORDERS FOR A LIMITED TIME!

 Protects Pipes and Septic Systems

-Conventional drain cleaners and heavy-duty cleaners that wash down into your plumbing can degrade pipes over time and disrupt the bacterial ecosystem in a septic tank.
+Conventional drain cleaners and heavy-duty products that wash down a drain can degrade pipes over time and wreck the bacterial ecosystem a septic tank depends on.
 A healthy septic system relies on a dense population of beneficial bacteria to break down waste.
-Every lye-based or bleach-based product that goes down the drain depletes that population.
+Every lye-based or bleach-based product that goes down the drain chips away at that population.
+Monthly enzyme drain maintenance with Earthworm drain cleaner actually supplements the septic system's bacterial population rather than depleting it.

 They Work